Group 1: Studies in Language and Literature

 Language A: Language & Literature

 The curriculum balances the focus areas of advanced study of literature and a thematic approach to advanced language study.
-The course will explore the crucial role language plays in communication, reflecting experience and shaping the world, and the roles of individuals themselves as producers of language.* This course will only be offered at MJCS in English at both the Higher and Standard Levels.
+The course will explore the crucial role language plays in communication, reflecting experience and shaping the world, and the roles of individuals themselves as producers of language.* This course will be offered at Morris Jeff in English at both the Higher and Standard Levels.